Below are major milestones in BLS history, grouped by decade. Click on the links within the timeline for more information.

 - 1949 Published first Occupational Outlook Handbook.

-- 1959 Gained responsibility for financing and analyzing the household survey (later Current Population Survey, CPS) and publishing the results.
+- 1959 Gained responsibility for financing and analyzing the household survey (later called the Current Population Survey) and publishing the results.

 - 1959 Published first labor productivity indexes for the total private and private nonfarm business sectors.

-- 1960 Began conducting an annual nationwide survey, which became the basis for establishing comparability between Federal and private-sector pay under legislation passed in 1962 and 1971.
+- 1960 Began conducting an annual nationwide survey, (later incorporated into the National Compensation Survey), which became the basis for comparing federal and private-sector pay under legislation passed in 1962 and 1971.

 - 1966 Produced first projections of the labor force, industry output and employment, and occupational employment and job openings.